MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_circuit_release_hardware.md

 TBD - An existing ACXCIRCUIT circuit object.
 (DocsTeam - need link to ACX Object Summary topic).

 ### -param ResourcesTranslated

+A WDF resource list that describes the translated resources to be used for the prepare hardware phase TBD TBD.
+This is a WDF framework resource-list object that represents a list of hardware resources for a device.
+For more information about translated resource lists, see [Raw and Translated Resources](/windows-hardware/drivers/wdf/hardware-resources-for-kmdf-drivers).

 ## -returns

+Returns `STATUS_SUCCESS` if the call was successful.
+Otherwise, it returns an appropriate error code.
+For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

 ## -remarks